iSlammedMyKindle/twitchToDiscordBot/readme.md

 You'll need this setting toggled to true if you are just developing the bot.
 Twitch only offers up to 50 tokens at a given time, so this will prevent you from maxing that out quickly!

-## launching the bot
+## Launching the bot

-Type `node twitchToDiscord.js` and a link should show up in the terminal (if you're on localhost/desktop, a browser window should pop up); it will make you authenticate with twitch.
+Run the build script with `npm run build`, then run `npm run start` and a link should show up in the terminal (if you're on localhost/desktop, a browser window should pop up); it will make you authenticate with twitch.
 Once that's finished, the bot should be up and running!
 If you set `T2S_DEV_SAVE_TOKEN` to true, the token that was just created will be saved to a file for when you need to relaunch the bot.
 If this token expires, you'll need to delete the file to start over. (for now)